College Counseling: Who Will Counsel Us?

 Sally has viewed the admissions world from many angles: as a Smith College admission counselor for 15 years, an independent college counselor serving students from a wide range of backgrounds, and the author of College Confidential's "Ask the Dean" column.
 She also taught language arts, social studies, study skills, and test preparation in 10 schools, including American international schools in London, Paris, Geneva, Athens, and Tel Aviv.

-As senior counselor and contributing writer for College Confidential since 2002, Sally has helped hundreds of students and parents navigate the college-admissions maze.
+As senior counselor and contributing writer for College Confidential since 2002, Sally has helped hundreds of students and parents through the college admissions quagmire.
 In 2008 she co-founded College Karma with Dave Berry and continues to serve as a College Confidential advisor.

-Although Sally has been dispensing advice to anxious families for more than two decades, she only became a first-time mom herself 12 years ago, at the ripe old age of 45.
-Now, as her son heads off to middle school, she hopes that she can give the same guidance and comfort to others that she will soon need herself
+Although Sally has been dispensing advice to anxious families for more than three decades, she only became a mom herself in 1997, at the ripe old age of 45.
+Now she is the senior-citizen mother of a college student, delighted that she won't have to navigate the admissions maze as a parent ever again!

 For more information, view Sally's testimonials.

-Ann Playe, Associate Counselor, worked with Sally Rubenstone in admission at Smith where she served as Associate Director of both Admission and Financial Aid.
+Ann worked with Sally Rubenstone in admissions at Smith where she served as Associate Director of both Admission and Financial Aid.
 For more than a decade, she recruited students from public and private schools throughout the United States and evaluated admission files from applicants from all over the world.
-She contributed her financial aid expertise to Sally's book, Panicked Parents' Guide to College Admissions, and has herself soothed many a panicked parent and student as they struggled with the college admission and financial aid processes.
-Until recently, Ann served as Director of South Sales in the Sallie Mae Graduate and Professional Program.
-Her children, 28 and 25, both readily (and a bit surprisingly) accepted their mother's advice on applying to college, attending and completing their education at their first choice colleges, Amherst College and St. Michael's College.
-Both are now gainfully and happily employed (!)
-Ann is a fervent believer in seeking out the best possible student-school matches.
-Ann received a B.A. in American Studies from Smith College (her first choice college) and an M.B.A. from the University of Chicago (which was not her first choice but would have been had she known what she now knows!).
+She contributed her financial aid expertise to Sally's book, Panicked Parents' Guide to College Admissions and has, herself, soothed many a panicked parent and student as they struggled with the college admissions and financial aid processes.

 If you are considering investing in counseling, whether you need help finding the right school or in developing a winning strategy for the Ivies, you can be assured that College Karma's Dave Berry and his highly qualified staff will provide the highest quality advice.